Rainbow Lorikeet: Complete Species Guide to Behaviour, Diet, Habitat and Care

 Final Thoughts

 The rainbow lorikeet is a genuinely extraordinary parrot: colourful, intelligent, sociable, and ecologically important.
-Its specialised nectar-feeding lifestyle, brush-tipped tongue, and powerful pair bonds make it one of Australia’s most studied and admired native birds.
+Its specialised nectar-feeding lifestyle, brush-tipped tongue, and strong pair bonds make it one of Australia’s most recognisable native birds.

 Frequently Asked Questions